 The choice of the compensation time points depends on several factors.
 While we would like to continuously apply the requisite amount of compensation at all times, so as to just meet the performance constraints while minimizing the power overhead, in practice, the circuit can only be compensated at a finite number of time points, n.
-The number of compensating times chosen, (i.e., the size of the lookup table) and their specific values is limited by the following factors.
+The number of compensating times chosen, (i.e., the size of the look-up table) and their specific values is limited by the following factors:

-- Resolution in Generating the Body-Bias and Supply Voltages: A large number of body bias and supply voltages require a sophisticated network of voltage generators and dividers, adding to the area and power overheads. - Minimum Change in Delay Over $[t_i, t{i+1}]$, Subject to Modeling Errors: Since the delay model has some inaccuracies, a control system with a large number of compensatory points, where the delay over a pair of such successive times changes very marginally, may lead to inaccurate computations, due to modeling errors3. - Resolution of Mapping Each Delay to a Unique $(v{\rm bn}, v{\rm bp}, V{\rm dd})$ Tuple: Since there is a fixed discretization in the values of each element of this tuple, each compensation step will reduce the delay by a quantum, and finer-grained delay compensation is not possible.
+- The resolution in generating the body-bias and supply voltages: A large number of body bias and supply voltages require a sophisticated network of voltage generators and dividers, adding to the area and power overheads. - The minimum change in delay over $[t_i, t{i+1}]$, subject to modeling errors: Since the delay model has some inaccuracies, a control system with a large number of compensatory points, where the delay over a pair of such successive times changes very marginally, may lead to inaccurate computations, due to modeling errors3. - The resolution of mapping each delay to a unique (v{bn}, v{bp}, V{dd}) tuple: Since there is a fixed discretization in the values of each element of this tuple, each compensation step will reduce the delay by a quantum, and finer-grained delay compensation is not possible.